To setup your Lightdash connection you’ll need to:

 Pick your repository type and follow the guide below:

-We don't support connecting Lightdash to dbt Cloud managed repositories.
-If you're using dbt Cloud and you'd like to use Lightdash, you'll need to have a remote repository for your dbt project in one of the services listed above.
+Support for connecting Lightdash to dbt Cloud managed repositories is in beta.
+If you’re using dbt Cloud and you’d like to use Lightdash, please reach out to us.

 GitHub